Get started with the Java SDK

 Add the following to your build.gradle file.

-This has been configured to install the latest version of each dependency.
+The following example installs the latest version of each dependency.
 To use a specific version, replace latest.release with the version number.

 ext {